kstenschke/xmchord/README.md

 =======

-xmchord is a productivity tool for Linux desktops, that allows binding custom functions to `chording*` events of mouse buttons and key presses: this way mouse buttons can be used like additional modifier keys.
+xmchord is a productivity tool for Linux desktops, that allows binding custom functions to `chording*` events of mouse buttons and key presses: this way, mouse buttons become additional modifier keys.

 **`*Chording:`** Chording generally means pushing several keys or buttons simultaneously to achieve a result.